pcolby/pcp-pmda-cpp/README.md

 * reviewing the API, suggesting improvments such as more intuitive naming and future-proofing.
 * indentifying violations of the project's desired [conventions](https://github.com/pcolby/pcp-pmda-cpp/wiki/conventions).
-* writing your own PMDA using PMDA++ to test it against real world examples.
+* writing your own PMDA using PMDA++ to test it in real world applications.
 * improving the [wiki](https://github.com/pcolby/pcp-pmda-cpp/wiki) documentation.

 Issues / suggestions can be reported via GitHub's [issue